plotly/plotly.github.io/_posts/excel/README.md

 ## 5. Meta Tag Reference

 - layout: Should always be "excel-tutorial-single_layout"
-- title: Make a [type of chart] Online with Plotly and Excel
+- title: Make a [type of chart] Online with Chart Studio and Excel
-- subtitle [type of chart] with Plotly
+- subtitle [type of chart] with Chart Studio
 - permalink: /excel/[type-of-chart]. **NEW TUTORIALS SHOULD ALWAYS MATCH URLs EXACTLY OF PYTHON DOCS:** https://plot.ly/python/
 - imageurl: See section below on adding thumbnail images
 - state: active or inactive.
 Set to inactive for unfinished tutorials